urstrulykkr/Turtle.Ai/README.md

-# Turtle.Ai
+A deep learning project using TensorFlow zoo models (pre-trained) for object-detection.
-A deep learning project using drone technology to protect the hatchling site of the Green turtles.
+A naive's way of combating climate change :)